-9. If you completed step 5 to configure one or more service nodes as an RSIP client, edit the boot automation file to start the RSIP client.
-On the isolated service node, invoke a modprobe of the krsip module with an IP argument pointing to the HSN IP address of the RSIP server node you selected in step 5.
-For example, if the IP address of the RSIP server is 192.168.0.29 and the isolated service node is nid00023, make these changes.
+6. (Optional) If you are configuring a service node RSIP client, edit the boot automation file to start the RSIP client.
+On the isolated service node, invoke a modprobe of the krsip module with an IP argument pointing to the HSN IP address of an RSIP server node.
+For example, if the IP address of the RSIP server is 10.128.0.17 and the isolated service node is nid00000, make these changes.

-''' crayadm@smw:~> vi /opt/cray/etc/auto.xthostname After the line or lines that start the RSIP servers add: RSIP client startup lappend actions { crms_exec_via_bootnode "nid00023" "root" "modprobe krsip ip=192.168.0.29" } '''
+''' crayadm@smw:~> vi /opt/cray/etc/auto.xthostname After the line or lines that start the RSIP servers add: RSIP client startup lappend actions { crms_exec_via_bootnode "nid00000" "root" "modprobe krsip ip=10.128.0.17" } '''

-10. Boot your Cray system; for example:
+7. Boot your Cray system; for example: